Freeform Games LLP is committed to protecting the privacy of our online visitors.

 Photographs: If you have sent us a photograph, we record who sent it.
 We do not “tag” anyone in the photograph.
 We may use some photographs on our website and in our social media posts (such as Facebook and Instagram).

-Your right to be forgotten: If you would like us to remove you from our records, please send us a message via our Contact Us page, and we will process that as quickly as possible.
-(Please note that if you have asked to be removed from our records, and you have bought a game from us and subsequently need to download it again, you will need to re-purchase the game.)
+Your right to be forgotten: If you would like us to remove you from our records, please let us know via our Contact Us page, and we will process that straight away.
+(Please note that if you have asked to be removed from our records, and you have bought a game from us and subsequently need the download codes again, you will have to re-purchase the game.)

 When you purchase one of our games, our staff will never get to see your card number or other payment details.
 The payment process is handled for us by secure third parties.
 We will never misuse your payment data or charge you for a purchase that you didn't make.